mwilkin/data-structures-and-algorithms/data-structures/linkedList/README.md

 Can successfully insert after a node in the middle of the linked list Can successfully insert a node after the last node of the linked list Unit tests must be passing before you submit your final solution code.

+kth-from-the-end
+### Feature Tasks

+Write a method for the Linked List class which takes a number, k, as a parameter.

+Return the node’s value that is k from the end of the linked list.

+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

+Unit Tests
+Where k is greater than the length of the linked list Where k and the length of the list are the same
+Where k is not a positive integer
+Where the linked list is of a size 1
+“Happy Path” where k is not at the end, but somewhere in the middle of the linked list